 App guides you through cycle selection

+Sticking to a budget?
+No problem.
+The Samsung WF45R6300AW and DVE45R6300W will provide you with the latest smart features and won't empty your wallet in the process.
+The front load washer has 4.5 cubic feet of space, which is pretty standard.
+There are 12 wash cycles for you to pick from, including rinse and spin, activewear, and super speed, which will complete your laundry in just 30 minutes.
+A steam function can help you tackle stains and wrinkles, while a CEE Tier I rating and high-efficiency design can help you save water, energy, and money in the long-run.
 Where this model goes above and beyond, though, is how it can guide you through cycle selection.
-Just select one of the preset settings, or use the app to guide you through the most suitable options for fabric type, soil level, and load size.
+Simply select one of the preset settings, or use the app to guide you through the most suitable options for fabric type, soil level, and load size.
 The app sends the selected information to your machine, which buzzes into action.

 Washer Capacity: 5.8 cubic feet | Washer Cycles: 14 | Washer Mechanism: Not applicable | Dryer Capacity: 9.0 cubic feet | Dryer Cycles: 14 | Vent Type: Vented